 The Early Years Foundation Stage (EYFS) staff support the children as they embark on their learning journey through our school.
 Mrs Brogan (RJB) and Miss Evans (RAE) are the EYFS teachers.
 They are supported by Mrs Collinson, Mrs Richards and Mrs Sparey, the EYFS Teaching Assistants.
 PPA cover is provided by Mrs Lowe in RAE fortnightly and Mrs Fox in RJB each week.

 Spring Terms 2020 (January - April)

 This term the children’s focused activities will be linked to adventure stories, for example ‘Pirates Love Underpants’ and ‘Supertato’.
 The children will be inspired to learn through their own interests in order to develop perseverance, co-operation and problem solving.
 Adults will be on hand to guide the children in extending their own ideas when they choose their own play based activities.

 Supporting your child at home

-Your child’s reading scheme book will be changed every Monday.
+Your child’s reading scheme book will be changed when they read to the teacher/teaching assistant and show that they have a good understanding of what they have read.
 Each book needs to be read several times – this allows your child to develop a good understanding of the story as well as other reading skills.
 Each reading session can have a different focus, for example;

 First read – talking about the pictures in the story and discussing what the book could be about;